vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    This command allows to specify the distribution type for the network connected to this interface:

-   "broadcast" – broadcast IP addresses distribution.
+   **broadcast** – broadcast IP addresses distribution.
-   "non-broadcast" – address distribution in NBMA networks topology.
+   **non-broadcast** – address distribution in NBMA networks topology.
-   "point-to-multipoint" – address distribution in point-to-multipoint networks.
+   **point-to-multipoint** – address distribution in point-to-multipoint networks.
-   "point-to-point" – address distribution in point-to-point networks.
+   **point-to-point** – address distribution in point-to-point networks.

 .. cfgcmd:: set interfaces <inttype> <intname> ip ospf priority <number>